 - When the Columns sized by is set to Column data, then data columns will auto-size to the maximum width of the data in the column as loaded in the first batch.
 If set to Column name, the column will be sized to the widest of the data type or column name. - Specify the maximum width of the column in pixels when 'Columns sized by' is set to Column data.
-If 'Columns sized by' is set to Column name then this setting won't have any effect. - Specify the number of records to fetch in one batch in query tool when query result set is large.
-Changing this value will override ON_DEMAND_ROW_COUNT setting from config file. - Use the Result copy field separator drop-down listbox to select the field separator for copied data. - Use the Result copy quote character drop-down listbox to select the quote character for copied data.

-• Use the Result copy quoting drop-down listbox to select which type of fields require quoting; select All, None, or Strings.
+If 'Columns sized by' is set to Column name then this setting won't have any effect. - Use the Result copy field separator drop-down listbox to select the field separator for copied data. - Use the Result copy quote character drop-down listbox to select the quote character for copied data. - Use the Result copy quoting drop-down listbox to select which type of fields require quoting; select All, None, or Strings.